Ebenezer Bassett: Diplomatic career

 In nominating Bassett to become Minister Resident to Haiti (the title Ambassador would not be used by the U.S. until 1893), Grant appointed him as one of the highest-ranking blacks in the U.S. government.
 Bassett's accreditation to the "Black Republic" was no accident either.
 Though Haiti had gained its independence from France in 1804, it was not officially recognized by the United States until 1862.
 Southern resistance to a former colony governed by ex-slaves becoming a "nation" had prevented the United States from recognizing the country.
-With the Union victory in the Civil War, the US government wanted to improve bilateral relations, and believed the appointment of Bassett was a significant step, not only for his skills but for the symbolism of his appointment.
+With the Union victory in the Civil War, the US government wanted to improve bilateral relations, and believed the appointment of Bassett was a significant step, not only for his skills (he was fluent in French in a time when diplomats were not required to learn the language of the state they served) but for the symbolism of his appointment.

 Upon arrival in Port-au-Prince, however, Bassett found that Haiti was torn by civil war.
 Although with no international experience, as a representative of the US, the Minister Resident was one of the most powerful figures in the country.
 Bassett soon realized that much of diplomacy involved intangibles.
 Soon after his arrival, he wrote to Frederick Douglass that his duties were "not so onerous as delicate.
 Common sense and some little knowledge of law…will carry me through."

 Bassett oversaw cases of citizen commercial claims, diplomatic immunity for consular and commercial agents, and aid to citizens affected by hurricanes, fires and numerous tropical diseases.